hartwigmedical/hmftools/serve/README.md

  - Genome-wide events such as signatures or MSI status
  - Multi-gene events such as gene fusions
  - Single gene events such as amplification or general (in)activation of a gene
- - Types of mutations in genic ranges such as:
+ - Types of mutations in ranges overlapping with specific genes such as:
     - inframe insertions in EGFR exon 20
     - splice site mutations in MET exon 14
     - any type of missense mutation in BRAF codon 600